Theory-Focused Research

 Foundations of ML, GNN theory, generative modeling theory, and complexity under dependence

 My theory-focused work studies the foundations of machine learning under dependence, with emphasis on statistical complexity, minimax analysis, lower bounds, and structure-aware learning theory.
-A recurring goal is to identify regimes where classical i.i.d.-based intuition breaks down, prove sharp lower and upper bounds in those regimes, and derive algorithmic consequences for learning and sampling.
+A recurring goal is to identify regimes where classical i.i.d.-based intuition breaks down, characterize the resulting statistical limits, and derive consequences for learning, inference, and sampling.

 Current themes

-• Minimax learning theory for graph-structured learning (GNNs): I study how graph topology, dependence, and mixing properties affect the effective sample complexity of message-passing neural architectures.
-My recent ICLR 2026 paper develops minimax lower bounds and structural regime characterizations for ReLU message-passing GNNs, showing that realistic slowly mixing graphs can induce significantly harder structure-driven rates than classical sample-size scaling would suggest.
+• Minimax learning theory for graph-structured models: I study how graph topology, dependence, and mixing properties affect the effective sample complexity of message-passing architectures.
+My recent ICLR 2026 paper develops minimax lower bounds and structural regime characterizations for ReLU message-passing GNNs, showing that slowly mixing graphs can induce substantially harder rates than classical sample-size scaling would suggest.

-• Efficient inference and compute-quality tradeoffs: I also study how inference-time budget constraints interact with estimation and decision quality in large models, including confidence-guided stopping and adaptive computation.
-This provides a practical bridge between complexity theory and deployment-time behavior.
+• Inference-time complexity and compute-quality tradeoffs: I also study how budget constraints at inference time interact with estimation and decision quality in large models, including confidence-guided stopping and adaptive computation.
+This provides a bridge between formal complexity questions and deployment-relevant behavior.

 • ICLR 2026 (accepted): Minimax Sample Complexity of Graph Neural Networks: Lower Bounds and Structural Effects

-• CGES (under review / arXiv): Confidence-Guided Early Stopping for Efficient Inference
+• CGES (under review / arXiv): Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency

 Methodological perspective

-I combine rigorous theorem development with theory-grounded empirical diagnostics designed to distinguish between competing scaling laws and structural regimes.
+I combine rigorous theorem development with theory-grounded empirical diagnostics designed to distinguish competing scaling laws, identify structural regimes, and test whether observed behavior matches theoretical predictions.